JayeHicks/ManageIrrigation/vineyard/README.md

   * Solar panel leads
   * Soil moisture sensors leads (up to 4 sensors)

-The picture blow shows a Vinduino R3 Sensor Station straight out of the box.
+I labeled teh marketing photo below of a Vinduino R3 Sensor Station straight out of the box.
 To maximize the lifespan of each board, I soldered female IC sockets onto the boards so that they can accept the ESP8266-01 WiFi chip and the leads from the DS18B20 temperature sensor.
 Note the prongs extending from the elevated mini board in the lower left-hand corner.
 These prongs are used with a programming cable to flash firmware to the ATMega 328P.

 ![Image1](doco-images/vinduinoR3.jpg)

-The picture below shows the inventory of individual components required to assemble an "at the vine" sensor station: a mini solar panel, a 3.3V lithium ion battery, a Vinduino R3 Sensor Station, a DS18B20 waterproof temperature sensor, an ESP8266-01 WiFi chip, a set of three Watermark soil moisture sensors, and a hermetically-sealed, UV-resistant box.
+I took the picture below to document the full inventory of individual components required to assemble an "at the vine" sensor station: a mini solar panel, a 3.3V lithium ion battery, a Vinduino R3 Sensor Station, a DS18B20 waterproof temperature sensor, an ESP8266-01 WiFi chip, a set of three Watermark soil moisture sensors, and a hermetically-sealed, UV-resistant box.
 Note that the ESP8266-01 WiFi chip is not pictured below.
 My client buried the three soil moisture sensors located at each specific vineyard location at the progressive depths of 12", 24", and 48".

 ![Image1](doco-images/vineyard-station.jpg)

-The picture below shows an assembled "at the vine" sensor station that is being flashed with firmware prior to deployment.
-The ESP8266-01 chip, missing in the previous picture, is located in the upper right-hand corner of this picture.
+I took the picture below to document an assembled "at the vine" sensor station that is being flashed with firmware prior to deployment.
+The ESP8266-01 chip, missing in the photograph above, is located in the upper right-hand corner of this picture.
 At a vineyard location, cabling from the three soil moisture sensors and the temperature sensor will be routed up through a hole drilled into the bottom of the box.
-In addition, the miniature solar panel will be attached inside the box which is pole mounted at the optimal angle for receiving sunlight.
+In addition, the miniature solar panel will be attached inside the box; the box will be pole-mounted at the optimal angle to receive maximum sunlight.

-To help manage condensation within the box multiple silica gel packs are sandwiched between the white PVC board (i.e., with writing on it) and the back of the box.
-The hole in the bottom of the box, used to route cables through, is caulked with silicon.
-And before physical deployment into the vineyard, a vineyard operator blasts nitrogen into the box.
+To help manage condensation within the box multiple silica gel packs are sandwiched between the white PVC board (i.e., thge surface with writing on it) and the back of the box.
+The hole in the bottom of the box, used to route cables through, is caulked with silicon adhesive.
+And finally, before physical deployment into the vineyard, a vineyard operator blasts nitrogen into the box.

 ![Image1](doco-images/vineyard-station2.jpg)